v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M3 Implement master planning for production.md

 #### Steps

-**Note: Before the execution of this task, credit management needs to be disabled.
-Complete the following steps:**
+> **NOTE** Before the execution of this task, credit management will need to be disabled.

+Complete the following steps:

 1. Open the **Sales and marketing \> Customers \> All customers** module.